I love hearing feedback. Want to share thoughts? Email me.

 - When you go in they’ll give you a ticket.
 Don’t lose the ticket; anything you order has to be put on it so they know what to charge you later.

-- Go directly to the counter on the right.
-Don’t sit on the left; don’t do waiter service.
+- Go directly to the counter on the right (for counter service).
+Don’t sit on the left (the left tables are waiter service).

 - Each cutter/slicer has their own line.
 The line on the closest one is usually longest because people don’t realize that.
 So move in a little bit.